2000 Chilean telethon: Performances

-At 10:00 pm on Friday, December 1, the 2000 Telethon kicked off with a musical number performed by entertainer Antonio Vodanovic alongside all of the poster boys and girls from the previous crusades from 1978 to 1998 on the façade of the Teatro Teletón, where each performer (Álvaro Véliz, José Alfredo Fuentes, Cecilia Echenique, Rachel and Mala Junta) sang the end of their year's song.
+At 10:00 pm on Friday, December 1, 2000 Telethon kicked off with a musical number performed by entertainer Antonio Vodanovic alongside all of the poster boys and girls from the previous crusades from 1978 to 1998 on the façade of the Teatro Teletón, where each performer (Álvaro Véliz, José Alfredo Fuentes, Cecilia Echenique, Rachel and Mala Junta) sang the end of their year's song.
 Don Francisco gave his traditional speech of encouragement and the best moments of past telethons were projected on a giant screen.

 Among others, Pedro Fernández, Lucero, and Myriam Hernández performed.
 The emotional highpoint of the telethon came when Millaray Viera, the daughter of the deceased Uruguayan singer Gervasio, performed a tribute both to her father and to all those who had died and supported the charity event during the 22 years it had been running.
 At midnight, a group of sports professionals led by Eliseo Salazar and including such sports luminaries as Mario Mauriziano, Gert Weil, Carlos Caszely, Rocío Ravest, and Fernando González performed an original musical number.
 The second section began with a set of cumbias broadcast from the Teatro Monumental and performed by Daniel Fuensalida, Miguel Piñera, Luis 'Chichón' Hernández, and Gloria Aros.
 Other participants included Tropical Sound, Antonio Ríos, Alegría, and Organización X.

 In the early hours of the morning, the comedians took the stage with celebrity performances by Checho Hirane and Cristián García-Huidobro.
 Memo Bunke, Millennium Show, Dinamita Show, Melón and Melame, Dino Gordillo and Daniel Alcaíno as Peter Veneno also performed.
 Then, the much anticipated "Vedetón arrived, presented by Leo Caprile and with the participation of Marcos 'Charola' Pizarro, where the cabaret stars Beatriz Alegret, Tatiana Merino, Marcia Saenz and Anoika Wade arrived dressed as prisoners.
 Those responsible for freeing them were members of the popular and controversial theatre group 'Los Sin Vergüenzas'.
 At dawn, the female section began with Kike Morandé and the new comedy persona Charly Badulaque, a character of Claudio Reyes.
 Some of the other participants were Nicolás Massú, Jorge Zabaleta, Pedro Lladser and Fernando González, who finished as the section winner.